kdgregory/log4j-aws-appenders/README.md

 --------------------|----------------------------------------------------------------
-`date`              | Current UTC date: `YYYYMMDD` `timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `startTimestamp`    | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `pid`               | Process ID (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms `hostname`          | Unqualified hostname (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms
+`date`              | Current UTC date: `YYYYMMDD` `timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `hourlyTimestamp`   | Current UTC timestamp, with minutes and seconds truncated: `YYYYMMDDHH0000` `startTimestamp`    | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `pid`               | Process ID (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms `hostname`          | Unqualified hostname (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms